-In my Beginning Interior Architecture Studio in Fall 2016, co-taught with Jei Kim and Jon Racek, the first year design students were asked to use paper folding design methodology to understand basic design principles, such as unity, repetition, symmetry, contrast, etc. They were also requested to use the assembly and construction process in paper folding to produce a small scale light sculpture.
+In my Beginning Interior Architecture Studio in Fall 2016, co-caught with Jei Kim and Jon Racek, the first year design students were asked to use paper folding design methodology to understand basic design principles, such as unity, repetition, symmetry, contrast, etc. They were also asked to use the assembly and construction process in paper folding to produce a small scale light sculpture.
 The project was divided into three cohesive small parts that serve as scaffolds for the students.
-Before this project, the majority of students had never folded before and had never made any design objects.
+Prior to this project, majority of students had never folded before and had never made any design objects.
 Therefore learning scaffolds were necessary.

 A line pattern design.
 Student: Julia Gilstrap